torchbox/wagtail-wordpress-import/docs/prefilters.md

 This filter removes tags that aren't included in range of `ALLOWED_TAGS`, `ALLOWED_ATTRIBUTES` and `ALLOWED_STYLES` configuration settings.

 It's possible to add new settings to this configuration to suit your own use case.
 We provide a sensible range to cover most use cases.
+For the use of bleach's configuration options, see https://bleach.readthedocs.io/en/latest/.

 ---